Modules Environment¶

 CMake

-module on the system but that five versions ofCMake
+module on the system but that four versions ofCMake

 For more information on the software stacks on LUMI, head to the Software stacks page.